 “Hey, do you have any idea when Christmas is?” is not a question you usually hear in late November or early December.

-Major holidays are stamped on our calendars, often with little symbols, in case you don't know, for instance, that a turkey means Thanksgiving.
+Major holidays are stamped on our calendars, often with little symbols, in case you didn’t realize that a cartoon turkey means Thanksgiving.

 Easter, however, is different.
 The date of Easter, when Christians celebrate the risen Christ, is different every year.